Skip to Content

 Hunter Clark, PharmD

 Dr. Clark was born and raised in Pinckneyville, Illinois.
-He attended Southern Illinois University Carbondale for two years of undergraduate studies before going on to receive his Doctor of Pharmacy from Belmont University College of Pharmacy in Nashville, TN.
-During his time at Belmont, he was an active member of many organizations including ASHP, APhA-ASP, AAPP, IPSF, TPA, and Rho Chi Honors Society.
-He served in multiple leadership positions, such as President of AAPP, Vice President of AAPP, APhA Operation Heart and Diabetes Chair, APhA Operation Immunization Chair, and APhA Antimicrobial Stewardship Chair.
+He attended Southern Illinois University Carbondale for two years of undergraduate studies before receiving his Doctor of Pharmacy from Belmont University College of Pharmacy and Health Sciences in Nashville, TN.
+At Belmont, he was an active member of many organizations, including ASHP, APhA-ASP, AAPP, IPSF, TPA, and Rho Chi Honors Society.
+He served in multiple leadership positions, including President of AAPP, Vice President of AAPP, APhA Operation Heart and Diabetes Chair, APhA Operation Immunization Chair, and APhA Antimicrobial Stewardship Chair.
 He was also a recipient of the Mr. George Gold Coin award during his time as an intern at Publix Pharmacy.
-During pharmacy school, Hunter worked as a pharmacy intern at The Vanderbilt Children’s Outpatient Pharmacy and Publix Pharmacy.
-During his free time, Hunter enjoys hiking, golfing, working out, binge watching shows, spending time with friends and family, watching college football, and cheering on the St. Louis Cardinals, although there has not been much to cheer about recently!
-Upon completion of his PGY-1 residency, Dr. Clark plans to pursue a PGY-2 in primary care or psychiatry in hopes of becoming a clinical pharmacy specialist within the VA health care system.
+He completed his PGY-1 at the VA Tennessee Valley Healthcare System and is currently completing his PGY-2 Psychiatric Pharmacy Residency.
+Upon completion of his PGY-2, Dr. Clark plans to pursue a position in outpatient mental health in hopes of becoming a clinical pharmacy specialist within the VA health care system.

 Lauren Frierdich, PharmD

 Dr. Frierdich was born and raised in Springfield, IL.
-She attended the University of Kentucky (UK) for two years of undergraduate studies and then stayed to earn her Doctor of Pharmacy and Master of Business Administration from UK College of Pharmacy.
+She attended the University of Kentucky for two years of undergraduate studies and then stayed to earn her Doctor of Pharmacy and Master of Business Administration from UK College of Pharmacy.
 During pharmacy school, Lauren was actively involved in many organizations including ACCP, Rho Chi Honor Society, Phi Lambda Sigma (PLS), Kappa Psi Pharmaceutical Fraternity, APhA-ASP, ASHP-SSHP, and Kentucky Pharmacy Association.
 During her time at the UK, she served in multiple leadership positions including, ACCP President, PLS Secretary, Salvation Army Clinic Chair, and others.
 In addition to her participation in student organizations, Lauren also worked as an intern at UK’s Good Samaritan Hospital Inpatient Pharmacy throughout pharmacy school.
 In her free time, she enjoys spending time with friends and family, reading, traveling, and playing volleyball.
-Upon completing her PGY-1 residency, Dr. Frierdich plans to pursue a PGY-2 in ambulatory care and become a Clinical Pharmacy Specialist within the Veterans Affairs system.
+Lauren completed her PGY-1 residency at TVHS and is now completing her PGY-2 residency in Ambulatory Care.
+She plans to pursue a career as a VA Clinical Pharmacist Practitioner.

 Hannah Holloway, PharmD

 Dr. Holloway was born and raised in Franklin, Tennessee.
 She attended the University of Tennessee, Knoxville for her undergraduate studies.
 She then went on to receive her Doctor of Pharmacy from the University of Tennessee Health Science Center (UTHSC) College of Pharmacy on the Nashville campus.
 Her time at UTHSC was marked by active involvement in organizations such as Rho Chi Honor Society, Phi Lambda Sigma, APhA-ASP, and Kappa Psi Pharmaceutical Fraternity.
-She served in multiple leadership positions including Phi Lambda Sigma Vice President, Kappa Psi Associate Regent, and orientation leader.
+She served in multiple leadership positions including Phi Lambda Sigma Vice President, Kappa Psi Associate Regent, and being an orientation leader.
 Dr. Holloway also participated in the Vanderbilt Specialty Pharmacy Student Research Program, contributing to the development of two research posters.
 Additionally, she was a work-study student at the Nashville VA campus during her P2-P4 years, gaining experience in the IV room, inpatient, and outpatient pharmacy settings.
 This exposure inspired her to pursue a residency at TVHS, recognizing the institution's excellence in serving Veterans.
 Outside of her professional life, Hannah enjoys traveling, attending UT sporting events, and spending time with friends and family.
-Upon completing her PGY-1 residency, Dr. Holloway plans to pursue a PGY-2 in ambulatory care and become a Clinical Pharmacy Specialist within the VA System.
+Dr. Holloway completed her PGY-1 residency at VA TVHS and is now a current PGY-2 ambulatory care resident.
+Upon completing her PGY-2 residency, Dr. Holloway hopes to become a Clinical Pharmacy Specialist in primary care within the VA System.

 Madison Noble, PharmD